4 benefits of investing in balanced funds

 Different balanced funds vary in their asset allocations.
 Some may favor stocks heavily (equity-oriented), while others might have a large bond allocation (debt-oriented).
 Others could even keep a portion of your money in cash for added safety.

-Thus, for an individual investor the goal is to understand your own needs and risk tolerance and invest in a balanced fund to meet those needs.
+To decide which fund to purchase, an individual investor should understand their own needs and risk tolerance and invest in a balanced fund to meet those needs.
 For example, if your risk tolerance is high, you can lean more toward stocks.
 If it’s lower, you might want to lean more toward a heavier bond allocation.

 Top advantages of investing in balanced funds

-For the right kind of investor, balanced funds can have their advantages.
+For the right kind of investor, balanced funds can have significant advantages.
 Here are some of the top ones to consider.

 - Easy diversification: With many brokers, you have to place trades for each investment you want every time you transfer money into your account.
-If you have a portfolio of three or more mutual funds or ETFs, that means placing a lot of trades.
+If you have a portfolio of even just a few mutual funds or ETFs, that may mean placing a lot of trades if you want to keep your portfolio diversified.
 However, balanced funds let you buy one fund that is already diversified.

 - Beginner friendly: If you are new to investing, you probably don’t have the investing knowledge to know which investments are the best to meet your goals.
 Balanced funds have a team of experts behind them with extensive knowledge of the best investments on the market.

-- Eliminates rebalancing: If you manage your own portfolio and invest in several ETFs or mutual funds, you may have to rebalance your portfolio at least quarterly as some investments perform better than others.
-But if you only buy one balanced fund, there’s no need to rebalance, because all of that work is done behind the scenes.
+- Eliminates rebalancing: If you manage your own portfolio and invest in several ETFs or mutual funds, you may have to rebalance your portfolio at least quarterly, as some investments perform better than others.
+But if you buy a balanced fund, there’s no need to rebalance, because all of that work is done behind the scenes.

 Bottom line

-Balanced funds can be a great way to invest in the stock market, particularly if you are new to investing.
-This is in part because all of the work is done for you, so you don’t have to spend countless hours acclimating yourself with potential investments.
-At the same time, balanced funds smooth returns by adding bonds and sometimes other investments, like cash.
-Smoother returns reduce the chances that new investors will panic and sell their investments in a downturn, hurting the growth of their portfolios.
+Balanced funds can be a great way to invest in the stock market, particularly if you are new to investing, since all of the work is done for you.
+Balanced funds smooth returns by adding bonds to a portfolio of stocks, and this approach may help reduce the chances that new investors will panic and sell their investments in a downturn, hurting their long-term returns.